fidgetingbits/pwndbg/DEVELOPING.md

 # Porting public tools

 If porting a public tool to pwndbg, please make a point of crediting the original author in the pwndbg source code.
-This can be a simple comment at the beginning of the file noting the original author and linking to the original tool.
+This can added to [./CREDITS.md] noting the original author/inspiration, and linking to the original tool/article.
 Also please be sure that the license of the original tool is suitable to porting into pwndbg, such as MIT.

 # Random developer notes